 Click Apply changes

 Check the interface status¶

-Browse to Status > Interfaces to check the status of the newly created and assigned PPP interface.
-If it does not show connected, check the logs under Status > System logs, PPP tab to see why its connection is failing.
+If the interface does not show connected, check the logs under Status > System logs, PPP tab to see if the firewall has log messages indicating why the connection is failing.

-Note that some connection problems are a lack of signal.
-If the 3G modem is in a location with poor reception, such as an equipment room, datacenter, rack, etc, then it may be advisable to use a longer USB cable and/or Antenna to achieve a better signal.
+Some connection problems are a lack of signal.
+If the cellular modem is in a location with poor reception, such as an equipment room, datacenter, rack, etc, then it use an antenna and/or longer USB cable to achieve a better signal.